NhanAZ/Stuff/PMBigLogs.md

 ## Fixes
 - Fixed login errors due to a new `sandboxId` field appearing in the Xbox Live authentication data in `LoginPacket`.
 All clients, regardless of version, are affected by this change.

+# 4.23.4
+Released 1st August 2023.

+## Fixes
+- Fixed exponentially increasing lag when many hundreds of non-mergeable dropped items occupied the same space.
+This disproportionately affected SkyBlock servers due to large cactus farms using water to collect items together.

 # 5.3.2
 Released 18th July 2023.